Dodge: Fiat ownership

-On June 10, 2009, Italian automaker Fiat formed a partnership with Chrysler under Sergio Marchionne, with the UAW, and the US Government to form Chrysler Group LLC, of which Dodge remained fully integrated.
-For its part, the US Government provided more than $6 billion in loans at 21%, called a "bridge loan" or "bailout".
+On June 10, 2009, Italian automaker Fiat formed a partnership with Chrysler under Sergio Marchionne, the United Auto Workers (UAW), and the U.S. government to form Chrysler Group LLC, of which Dodge remained fully integrated.
+For its part, the U.S. government provided more than $6 billion in loans at 21%, called a "bridge loan" or "bailout".
 The newly formed company went on to fully repay that loan, remortgaging to reduce the interest rate several times down to 6%.
-They fully paid back the loan with interest to the U.S. Government on May 24, 2011, a full five years early.
+They fully paid back the loan with interest to the government on May 24, 2011, a full five years early.
 The UAW, being partners throughout the process, were paid well and above $3.9 billion in 2013 as Sergio's plan for full consolidation has continued on schedule.
-This has allowed Chrysler LLC to fully merge with Fiat to form FCA, Fiat Chrysler Automobiles, in 2014.
-The combined company will be based in London.
+This has allowed Chrysler LLC to fully merge with Fiat to form Fiat Chrysler Automobiles (FCA) in 2014.
+The combined company is based in London.

 In 2013, Dodge reintroduced a compact car based on an Alfa Romeo design called the Dart.
 It was the first new Dodge model produced under FCA.

-On May 6, 2014, FCA announced a major restructuring, in which Dodge would focus solely on performance vehicles and will be positioned between Chrysler (which is moving downmarket into mainstream vehicles) and a relaunched Alfa Romeo (making its return to North America after a 20-year absence) in the FCA lineup.
-This is a setup similar to PSA Peugeot Citroën, which positions Peugeot as its mainstream brand while Citroën is more performance-based, as well as Hyundai Motor Group having its two mainstream brands, Kia Motors and Hyundai Motor Company focusing on performance and mid-luxury, respectively.
-(Among the American press, it has drawn comparisons to the decades-long positioning of Chevrolet and Pontiac at General Motors before the phase-out of Pontiac in 2010.)
-As part of the restructuring, Dodge will discontinue the Dodge Grand Caravan (after 32 years) and Dodge Avenger without replacements, while launching a sporty subcompact below the Dart in 2018.
-Additionally, while the Ram Trucks division will remain separate (although the Dodge Durango will remain in production as a Dodge), the SRT division was merged back into Dodge.
+On May 6, 2014, FCA announced a major restructuring, in which Dodge would focus solely on performance vehicles and be positioned between Chrysler (moving downmarket into mainstream vehicles) and a relaunched Alfa Romeo (making its return to North America after a 20-year absence) in the FCA lineup.
+This is a setup similar to PSA Peugeot Citroën, which positioned Peugeot as its mainstream brand while Citroën was more performance-based, as well as Hyundai Motor Group having its two mainstream brands, Kia Motors and Hyundai Motor Company, focusing on performance and mid-luxury, respectively (among the American press, it has drawn comparisons to the decades-long positioning of Chevrolet and Pontiac at General Motors before the phase-out of Pontiac in 2010).
+As part of the restructuring, Dodge would discontinue the Grand Caravan and Avenger without replacements, while launching a sporty subcompact below the Dart in 2018.
+Additionally, while the Ram Trucks division would remain separate (although the Durango would remain in production as a Dodge), the SRT division was merged back into Dodge.

-On July 8, 2020, FCA announced that Dodge will shift its focus to a performance marque offering three core brands, Charger, Challenger, and Durango, starting with the 2021 model year.
+On July 8, 2020, FCA announced that Dodge would shift its focus to a performance marque offering three core brands–Charger, Challenger, and Durango–starting with the 2021 model year.
 Both the Journey and Grand Caravan were discontinued with the 2020 model year models.

+Dodge's product lineup in North America by 2030 will include the Charger, Durango, GLH, and a yet-unnamed model.